AminaB/tutoFlutter/note.md

     Provider change all widget using the concern data, otherwise, statefull restart the widget only. we can use consumer to rerun only a small part inside the build method. providers rerun all build method
+## didChangeDependencies
+    to use the arguments route, and update a product